rmourato/rmourato.github.io/_posts/2016-01-26-running-aurelia-on-mvc5.md

 Open a browser and point it to the URL output by Gulp.
 If everything goes well you should see the Aurelia application loaded and running.

+Gulp will listen to changes you make to your application's files and automatically build the application for you.

 ## Loading Aurelia from your MVC project

 Finally, let's host the application from your MVC project.